alecpm/opsworks-web-python/plone_buildout/README.md

 (potentially out of date) data to an existing GlusterFS volume.
 Newly launched replica servers must either retain configuration from an older server or use a fresh EBS volume.

+Stopping and starting a Gluster peer will generally require some manual intervention to reconnect the brick to the cluster.
+You should always try to keep one Gluster peer online.

 #### ZEO Server Layer